Cubevoid/mailspring-updater/README.md

 # mailspring-updater
-A small script to update Mailspring automatically on Linux when it is installed via an rpm package (not Snap)
+A small script to update Mailspring automatically on Linux when it is installed via an rpm package (not Snap).

+Run the script as root.